trpc-group/trpc-go/docs/quick_start.md

 `-- helloworld_mock.go
 ```

-The following lists some frequently used flags for [trpc-go-cmdline][].
+The following lists some frequently used flags for [trpc-cmdline][].

 * `-f`: Force overwrite the existing code.
 * `-d some-dir`: Search paths for pb files (including dependent pb files), can be specified multiple times.